Kioubit/FlapAlerted/README.md

   -disableAddPath
         Disable BGP AddPath support.
 (Setting must be replicated in BGP daemon) -minimumAge int
         Minimum age in seconds a prefix must be active to be listed.
-Has no effect if the routeChangeCounter is set to zero (default 60)
+Has no effect if the routeChangeCounter is set to zero (default 540)
   -noPathInfo
-        Disable keeping path information.
-(Only disable if performance is a concern) -period int
+        Disable keeping path information. (only disable if memory usage is a concern) -pathInfoActiveOnly
+        Keep path information only for active prefixes (reduces memory usage) -period int
         Interval in seconds within which the routeChangeCounter value is evaluated.
 Higher values increase memory consumption. (default 60)
   -routeChangeCounter int
         Number of times a route path needs to change to list a prefix.
-Use '0' to show all route changes. (default 100) -routerID string
+Use '0' to show all route changes. (default 700) -routerID string
         BGP Router ID for this program (default "0.0.0.51")
 ```